 Learning how to choose a pole dance pole for exercise is one of the most important decisions you will make.
-Brand names versus affordable off-brand poles are common concerns, especially when you have a tight spending budget.
+People often wonder what are the best dance pole brands to buy.
+Brand name dance poles versus affordable off-brand poles like the ones found on Ebay or Amazon are common concerns.
+This is especially when you have a tight spending budget.

 - Lupit is a new brand to the scene, but boasts upgraded technology that is some ways is superior to X Pole and Lil Mynx, depending on what your needs are in a pole.
 (By the way, you can find individual pole dance pole video reviews on the brand name poles here =>)

 So what happened?
 I bought several different no brand pole dance poles off Ebay and Amazon that looked good, looked identical in the pictures, and appeared trustworthy based on verbal reviews and made a TON of costly mistakes.